June 18, 19, 20

 Make exciting one-of-a-kind papers for collage or experimental paintings.
 While the marbling process is fast and exhilarating, to master it requires learning the steps.
-But even on this first day you will be surprised how many papers you can make.
-If you know how, come with papers alum treated to begin marbling sooner.
+Even on this first day you will be surprised how many papers you can make.
+If you already know how, come with papers alum treated and dried to begin marbling sooner.
 You can also alum papers in class.